DarioChapita/Labs-Challenge/ReadmeProject.md

 ۩๑●▬▬▬▬●▬▬▬▬๑۩۩๑▬▬▬▬●▬▬▬▬๑۩۩๑▬▬▬▬●▬▬▬▬๑۩۩๑▬▬▬▬●▬▬▬▬●๑۩ ●▬▬▬▬๑۩۩๑▬▬▬▬●▬▬▬▬๑۩۩๑▬▬▬▬●▬▬▬▬๑۩۩๑▬▬▬▬●▬▬▬▬●๑۩۩๑▬▬▬▬●

-English: First, in the location '/ lab-challenge / src' run:
+English: First, in the location '/lab-challenge/Client/Api' run:

 node api.js
 to run the backend.

-In the project address ('/ lab-challenge') run:
+In the project address ('/lab-challenge/Clien') run:

 npm start
 to run the front-end